Katello/bastion/README.md

     angular
         .module('Bastion.content-hosts', [
           'ngResource',
-          'alchemy',
-          'alch-templates',
           'ui.router',
-          'Bastion.widgets'
+          'Bastion.components'
         ]);

 })();
 ```

-The module definition creates the 'Bastion.content-hosts' namespace and tells Angular to make available the libraries `ngResource`, `alchemy`, `alch-templates`, `ui.router` and `Bastion.widgets`.
+The module definition creates the 'Bastion.content-hosts' namespace and tells Angular to make available the libraries `ngResource`, `ui.router` and `Bastion.components`.
 These libraries are other similarly defined Angular modules.

 #### Routing